 - Of all the water on the earth, humans can use only about three-tenths of a percent of this water.
 Such usable water is found in groundwater aquifers, rivers, and freshwater lakes.

 - By the time a person feels thirsty, his or her body has lost over 1 percent of its total water amount.

 Water-based detox diets abound.
 For example, warm water infused with fresh ginger brings down inflammation.
-Similarly, steep a few tulsi leaves (Indian basil or holy basil) in a litre of warm water, and sip the water through the day, to benefit from tulsi’s powerful detox potential.
+Similarly, steep a few tulsi leaves (Indian basil or holy basil) in a liter of warm water, and sip the water throughout the day, to benefit from tulsi’s powerful detox potential.

 The detox benefits of a small amount of lime or lemon in water are known for a long time now.
-To do this, add a thin slice of lemon in a litre of water, and consume throughout the day.
+To do this, add a thin slice of lemon to a liter of water, and consume it throughout the day.
 Lemon juice has citric acid, which helps the enzymes to function better.
-It also stimulates the liver and aids in detoxification of the liver.
-Lemon is naturally alkalising, even though most people think of lemons as acidic.
+It also stimulates the liver and aids in the detoxification of the liver.
+Lemon is naturally alkalizing, even though most people think of lemons as acidic.
 Lemon, however, stimulates the formation of calcium carbonate that neutralizes other strong acids in the body.
 This is helpful, especially if your diet is heavy in proteins like meat and cheese.

-Lemon water aids in digestion strengthens your immune system, clears and freshens your skin and aids in weight loss, according to a very detailed article in Times Of India.
+Lemon water aids in digestion strengthens your immune system, cleanses and freshens your skin, and aids in weight loss, according to a very detailed article in Times Of India.